Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

-for some finite Borel measure $\mu(\cdot)$ on $[0,1)$.
-This property, called {\em reflection positivity}, is satisfied, e.g., by the prototypical example $\gamma(k)=(1+|k|)^{2d-1}$, see \cite[\S 6]{In08} for more details.
-Otherwise, conditions in \eqref{ac} may not be easy to check or fail to hold for concrete processes.
+A sufficient condition for \eqref{ac} is that the covariance admits the representation $ \gamma (k) = \int _{0}^{1} t^{|k|}\mu (dt) $, for some finite Borel measure $\mu (\cdot )$ on $[0,1)$.
+This property, known as \emph{reflection positivity}, is satisfied, for instance, by the prototypical example $\gamma (k)=(1+|k|)^{2d-1}$, see \cite[\S 6]{In08} for further details.
+In general, the conditions in \eqref{ac} may not be easily verifiable or may not hold for certain concrete processes of interest.

-In particular, \eqref{ac} is not satisfied by the FARIMA$(p,d,q)$ process, which plays an important role in the theory and applications of time series with long memory \cite{PT17}.
-This process has the spectral density
+In particular, \eqref{ac} is not satisfied by the FARIMA$(p,d,q)$ process, which plays a central role in the theory and applications of long-memory time series \cite{PT17}.
+The spectral density of this process has the form